|

 This attribute defines what package selection parameter

-should be passed to dh_* commands used in the hook
+should be passed to dh_* commands used in the hook target.

-should be used) "null".
+used) "null".

 filename

-This attribute reports which file the target was found
+This attribute reports which file the target was found it.

-does not provide the filename, dh_assistant blindly
+provide the filename, dh_assistant blindly assumes the

-includes is not a commonly used feature).
+not a commonly used feature).

-Note this accuracy of this attribute is limited about
+Note this accuracy of this attribute is limited about what

 LC_ALL=C make -Rrnpsf debian/rules debhelper-fail-me 2>/dev/null